bcbi/genbank_holobiome/README.md

 2. downstream_2_mergeAndGroup.py

 This script takes the two source site CSVs (isolation_source and tissue_type) and merges them together.
-It also adds a grouping category for the source site, in which body organs of interest (GI and Oral in particular), are grouped and given group names in a separate column "group".
+It also adds a grouping category for the source site, in which body organs of interest (GI in particular), are grouped and given group names in a separate column "group".

 Input: 1) isolation_Host_Bacteria.csv